The Laigh Hall

 experience there is believed to have helped inspire perhaps his most famous

-poem, "The Raven."
-Indeed, as we walked through the castle ruins, several large
+poem, "The Raven".
+As we continued our walk through the castle ruins,

 black birds swooped down between the roofless walls, flew about, and perched on the grate in